ralphcajipe/ralphcajipe/README.md

 I'm a **Computer Scientist** focusing on **Python and Machine Learning**.
 My experience with technologies is listed in my **toolbox** below.

-I care deeply about writing software for human-centered means, in the way humans will appreciate that intelligent computers can help humanity that feels magical — or previously unrealistic for them.
+I care deeply about developing software that is human-centered and feels magical — creating solutions that were previously unrealistic or unattainable.

 I'm on a mission to build useful computer technologies for humanity.